marigold-dev/training-nft-1/README.md

 # :palm_tree: Conclusion :sun_with_face:

-You are able to create an NFT collection marketplace from the ligo library.
+You are able to create an NFT collection marketplace from the `ligo/fa` library.

-On next, training, you will add the Buy/Sell function to your smart contract and update the frontend to play with it
+On next training, you will add the Buy and Sell functions to your smart contract and update the frontend to allow these actions.

 [:arrow_right: NEXT (HTML version)](https://marigold-dev.github.io/training-nft-2)